-We arrived in San Juan del Sur on a late afternoon, sun glimmering through the taxi window as we made our way from the Nicaragua/Costa Rica border.
+We arrived in San Juan del Sur on a late afternoon, the sun glimmering through the taxi window as we made our way from the Nicaragua/Costa Rica border.
 It was a Wednesday night, not the busiest party night of the week, but we still expected it to be rowdy.
 After all, party town is exactly what we expected San Juan del Sur to be.

 San Juan del Sur first popped onto our travel radar in December of last year when some fellow travelers that we met in Costa Rica couldn’t stop raving about the Naked Tiger Hostel and their massive Sunday Funday Pool Crawl, an afternoon/night of heavy drinking, dancing, and debauchery around hostels and bars in San Juan del Sur.
 They even mentioned something about a Wednesday Funday… Needless to say, we were expecting San Juan del Sur to be buzzing every night of the week.

-We quickly dropped off our possessions off at the Surfing Donkey Hostel (as much as we loved the sound of Naked Tiger Hostel as a destination for a pool crawl, we had no desire to stay in their crowded dorms) and set off to explore the town.
-It felt surprisingly quiet and laid back.
+But San Juan del Sur felt surprisingly quiet and laid back.
 Locals were sprawled out on the chairs outside of their homes gossipping away with their neighbours.
 Latin tunes echoed from inside the little shops and restaurants.
 Within 20 minutes of being there, we felt a familiar vibe.